 What do L Shaped Dormer Floor Plans look like?

 This is the main outline of our loft conversion.
 We’re lucky that our stairs went straight above the original set, meaning we didn’t lose any space from our existing bedrooms to accommodate the stairs.
 This will vary massively from house to house.

-We could have had a slightly bigger rear dormer if we had applied for full planning permission – but I doubt it would have been agreed – so we made the loft conversion slightly smaller to fit in with permitted development, so we didn’t need planning permission, which is based on the original roof size when the house was built.
+We could have had slightly bigger rear dormers if we had applied for full planning permission – but I doubt it would have been agreed – so we made the loft conversion slightly smaller to fit in with the local authority permitted development rights, so we didn’t need planning permission, which is based on the original roof size when the house was built.
 Back in 1904 in our case!